blackHaiDang/udacity-react-project-1/README.md

 ### Language and framework

-This project is mostly written in JavaScript, leveraging the [React](https://facebook.github.io/react/) framework.
+This project is written in JavaScript, leveraging the [React](https://facebook.github.io/react/) framework.
 It was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ### Files